 Massachusetts Certificate of Organization Cost

 In Massachusetts, you form an LLC by filing a Massachusetts certificate of organization, which requires a $500 fee.
 It’s a simple process you can do online at the Secretary of State’s Corporations Division’s website.
 If you file online, your LLC should be approved and formed within three business days.

 If you need a certified copy of the certificate of organization, there is a $15 fee.
 If you need a Certificate of Good Standing, there is a $12 fee.
 If you’d like the state to hold your LLC name before you register, you can apply here for $30 to reserve it for 60 days.

 You’ll need to mail the form with the fee to:

 Boston, Massachusetts 02108-151

-In Massachusetts, you are required to have a registered agent, also known as an agent of service in process.
-A registered agent is a person or business authorized to accept and respond to legal, tax, and financial documents on behalf of your business.
+In Massachusetts, you are required to have a Massachusetts resident agent.
+A resident agent is a person or business authorized to accept and respond to legal, tax, and financial documents on behalf of your business.

-In Massachusetts, you can be your own registered agent, or it can be another member of the LLC.
-An individual who is not a member or a professional agency can also serve as the registered agent for your LLC.
+In Massachusetts, you can be your own resident agent, or it can be another member of the LLC.
+An individual who is not a member or a professional agency can also serve as the resident agent for your LLC.